neerajk555/SQL-Training-exercise/module-14-triggers/01-Quick-Warm-Ups.md

 SELECT * FROM wu14_inventory_history ORDER BY changed_at;
 -- Expected: Two records showing the progression: 100→90→85

--- Step 8: Try updating without changing stock
-UPDATE wu14_inventory SET stock = 85 WHERE product_id = 1;
+-- Step 8: Try updating without changing stock (same value) UPDATE wu14_inventory SET stock = 85 WHERE product_id = 1;
--- Stock didn't change (85 to 85), so trigger doesn't log it
+-- Stock didn't change (85 to 85), so trigger's IF condition is false -- No history record created - this keeps your history table clean!

 SELECT * FROM wu14_inventory_history;
--- Expected: Still only two records (the IF statement prevented logging)
+-- Expected: Still only two records (the IF statement prevented logging) -- This is smart!
+Why log when nothing actually changed?
 ```

 **🔍 How It Works**: